Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Fundamentals of HDC/VSA

 \subsubsection{Seed hypervectors}

-When designing a VSA algorithm for solving a problem, it is common to define a set of the most basic concepts/symbols for the given problem and assign hypervectors to them.
+When designing an HDC/VSA algorithm for solving a problem, it is common to define a set of the most basic concepts/symbols for the given problem and assign hypervectors to them.
 Such seed hypervectors are defined as the representations of concepts that are irreducible.
-All other hypervectors occurring in the course of a computation are therefore reducible, that is, they are composed from seed hypervectors.
-Here we will focus on symbolic structures, i.e., symbols from some alphabet with size $D$, which are represented by seed hypervectors.
+All other hypervectors occurring in the course of a computation are therefore reducible, that is, they are composed of seed hypervectors.
+Here we will focus on symbolic structures, i.e., symbols from some alphabet with size $D$, which are represented by i.i.d. random seed hypervectors (see Section~\ref{sec:vasic:orthogonality}).
+As mentioned above, in Multiply-Add-Permute, seed hypervectors are bipolar and so any hypervector $\mathbf{a} \in \{-1,1\}^N$.
 The process of assigning seed hypervectors, usually (but not always) by i.i.d. random generation of vectors, is referred to as mapping, encoding, projection, or embedding.
-We reiterate that representations in a VSA algorithm need not always be pseudo-orthogonal.
-For example, for representing real-valued variables one might use a locality-preserving representation scheme, in which representations of similar values are systematically correlated and not pseudo-orthogonal ~\cite{Scalarencoding, WeissOlshausenSpatial16, KomerContinuous2019}, or where the hypervectors are learned~\cite{RPRSKJ2015, Sutor18}.
+We reiterate that representations in an HDC/VSA algorithm need not always be quasi-orthogonal.
+For example, for representing real-valued variables one might use a locality-preserving representation scheme, in which representations of similar values are systematically correlated and not quasi-orthogonal~\cite{Scalarencoding, WeissOlshausenSpatial16, KomerContinuous2019}, or where the hypervectors are learned~\cite{RPRSKJ2015, Sutor18}.
 Thus, one should keep in mind that i.i.d. randomness is not the only tool for designing seed representations.